ArneFlipts/LimoGazeboRepo/README.md

 # AgileX Limo Gazebo Simulation
-This README holds all the necessary information needed to run the simulation.
-So the needed packages, files, etc. and how to install them.
+This Repo holds all the necessary information needed to run the simulation, the needed: packages, files, etc. and how to install them.
 After the initial setup you will be able to simulate everyting from the real Limo on the same simulation table or your own world.

 For this we will use Gazebo and ROS.